romkatv/advent-of-code-2019/README.md

 ```

 `amp [arg]...` starts an amplifier and sends it predefined integers as first inputs.
 The loop goes
 over all permutations of `56789` and runs the circuit for each of them.
-After the loop we get the
+After the loop, the maximum
-maximum signal value with another `sort | tail -1` pipeline.
+signal value is acquired with `sort | tail -1` pipeline.

-In C++ I would use `next_permutation` to go over all permutations.
-Rather than implementing this
+In C++ I would use `std::next_permutation` to go over all permutations.
+Rather than implementing
-algorithm in Zsh, I'm iterating over all numbers between 56789 and 98765 and skipping the wrong
+this algorithm in Zsh, I'm iterating over all numbers between 56789 and 98765 and skipping the wrong
 ones. `${(j::)${(os::)n}}` is the familiar construct we've met in the solution to the day 4 puzzle.
 Useful once more!

 So far, all problems were recipes.
 You obtain the solution by following the instructions step by
 step.
 Eventually problems turned into proper puzzles whose statements describe the solution only
-indirectly leaving it up to you to figure out how to obtain it.
+indirectly, leaving it up to you to figure out how to obtain it.

 As far as programming languages go, Zsh is slow.
 How slow exactly depends on the workload but for
 the kind of computation required by Advent of Code puzzles the answer is *very slow*.
 A